Assistive Technology Resources

 Glass provides library services for the blind and others whose physical abilities require the use of books and magazines in audio format or in braille.
 GLASS loans books and magazines in audio and Braille formats, as well as the necessary players.
 Books and players are mailed back and forth at no cost to the patron.

-To access this free service, apply online for a GLASS patron account.
+To access this free service, apply online for a GLS patron account.
 Patrons will receive a Talking books machine and free delivery service.
 Downloadable media is also available for a variety of devices.

 Assistive Tool Kits